 Love them or hate them, advertisements make money.

 Radio ads are essentially a 100% audio product.
 Video ads almost certainly have an audio component to them.

 Though it's ultimately the company that owns the ad, there is a tone of money to be made in providing the service of recording and producing advertisements.

 This ties into branding.

 34. Voice-Over Artist

-The voice over artist may or may not be the one recording themselves.
+The voice-over artists may or may not be the ones recording themselves.
 However, this is certainly a service that has to do with audio.

 Some voice-over artists even get into recording themselves and further increase the amount they can charge for their service.

 Like voice-over acting, this may not require technical audio skills, per se.